Appalachian Cuisine: Get a Taste of the Mountains in Asheville

 Appalachian Bagels and Tapas

-If bagels seem like an unexpected conduit for Appalachian cuisine, consider the source.
-James Beard favorite Katie Button runs the shop with the same approach that makes reservations at her Spanish tapas restaurant, Cúrate, among the most coveted in Asheville—and her small plates like grilled mountain trout and cod fritters drizzled in wild mountain honey among the town’s most addictive.
+James Beard favorite Katie Button leads Spanish tapas restaurant, Cúrate, where reservations are among the most coveted in Asheville.
+Her small plates like grilled mountain trout and cod fritters drizzled in wild mountain honey among the town’s most addictive.

 Farm to Bottle Service

-In other words, eating Appalachian is always a good time here, thanks to the collaborative creativity of the restaurant’s co-owners, renowned local chefs Steve Goff and Mike Moore.
+Appalachian eating is a good time thanks to the collaborative creativity of renowned local chefs Steve Goff and Mike Moore.
 Raised on a small family farm in eastern North Carolina, Moore is one of the driving forces behind Asheville’s popular Blind Pig Supper Club, which hosts exclusive pop-up dinners that support local farms and benefit charitable causes.
 Each month, the theme, location and chefs change—but a dedication to locally grown ingredients always sets the table.

 More Mountain-Inspired Fare